 17 – Konrad Adenauer calls for the establishment of a West German Army.

 21 – Althea Gibson becomes the first black tennis player accepted for the US titles.

 25 – Mao Tse-Tung asks the UN to order the US Navy to quit the waters around Formosa.

 26 – Sedgman, McGregor and Bromwich win back the Davis Cup for Australia, defeating the US 4-1.

 27 – Britain wins eight gold medals in the European Games.

 27 – The BBC transmit TV pictures live across the Channel from France.
 The two-hour program is hosted by Richard Dimbleby and Alan Adair.

-29 – British troops arrive in Korea to assist United Nations.
+29 – British troops arrive in Korea to assist the United Nations.

 31 – Truman says the US Navy will leave Formosan waters when the Korean War is settled.

 01 – The North Koreans launch an offensive on UN troops along a 50-mile front and advance across the Naktong River.